Synergyst/T-Rex-GUI/README.md

 * Click '[T-Rex WebUI Dashboard](http://127.0.0.1:4067)' on either GUI window (hyperlink on GitHub is only for convienence)
 * Enter your password you set to login once at the WebUI dashboard logon prompt
 * **That's all, happy mining! :)**
-* *Optional final step (if you know how to do this why are you use this GUI software in the first place?):* Remove the `T-Rex_GUI.exe` and `T-Rex_GUI.exe.config` files and make your own custom batch to call the `config.json` file
+* *Optional final step (if you know how to do this why are you using this GUI software in the first place?):* Remove the `T-Rex_GUI.exe` and `T-Rex_GUI.exe.config` files and make your own custom batch to call the `config.json` file

 ## Installation